JackDougherty/jackbikes/_pages/home.md

 Touring by bike helps me to see and experience more of the world than driving a car or walking by foot.
 Read my [tours with maps posts](https://jackbikes.org/categories/#tours-with-maps).

 <iframe src="https://jackdougherty.github.io/bikemapcode/europe.html" width="95%" height="600px"></iframe>
-Open [full-size interactive map of Europe bike tour August-September 2021](https://jackdougherty.github.io/bikemapcode/europe.html) and also see [all posts about Jack and Eva's Europe trip](https://jackbikes.org/categories/#europe).
+Open [full-size interactive map of Europe bike tour](https://jackdougherty.github.io/bikemapcode/europe.html) with my daughter Eva in Aug-Sept 2021.
+See also [all of our European bike tour photos on Flickr](https://www.flickr.com/photos/56513965@N06/albums/72157719685944554), including many not on the map, and [all posts about the Europe bike tour](https://jackbikes.org/categories/#europe).

 <iframe src="https://jackdougherty.github.io/bikemapcode/index.html" width="95%" height="400px"></iframe>
 Open [full-size interactive map of US-Canadian tours](https://jackdougherty.github.io/bikemapcode/index.html).